Bernard065/github-commands-/README.md

 > ` git clone [repository URL]`
 > Clones an existing git repository.
 It creates a copy of an existing repository on your local machine.

+# Add file to staging

+> `git add [file/directory]`
+> Adds a file or directory to the staging area.
+It prepares the changes for the next commit.
+It adds the specified file pr directory to the index.
+> `git add .`
+> Adds all file and directories.